-- Create a two-way, separated bike lane along Tuckerman Lane within the Plan area. - Construct a sidepath along Rockville Pike between Edson Lane in the north to Beach Drive in the south. - Construct a sidepath alongGrosvenor Lane between Rockville Pike and Old Georgetown Road. - Construct a sidepath along Strathmore Avenue between Rockville Pike and Beach Drive. - Connect existing and planned bikeways to the Metro station entrance. - Connect the Plan area to Rock Creek Park Trail via a pedestrian and bike path along Rockville Pike. - Study additional connections from the Plan area to Rock Creek Trail. - Support the MCDOT 2015 Bicycle and Pedestrian Priority Area Plan recommendation to implement a signed-shared roadway on Grosvenor Lane linking the Plan area to the Bethesda Trolley Trail. - Install wayfinding signs for the Bethesda Trolley and Rock Creek Park Trails.
+- Create a two-way, separated bike lane along Tuckerman Lane within the Plan area.
+Figure 26 represents the preferred long-term option for Tuckerman Lane.
+Closer to the intersections with Rockville Pike, the configuration shown in Figure 27 may be utilized. - Construct a sidepath along Rockville Pike between Edson Lane in the north to Beach Drive in the south to provide access to Rock Creek Trail. - Construct a sidepath along Grosvenor Lane between Rockville Pike and Old Georgetown Road. - Construct a sidepath along Strathmore Avenue between Rockville Pike and Beach Drive. - Connect existing and planned bikeways to the Metro station entrance. - Connect the Plan area to Rock Creek Park Trail via a pedestrian and bike path along Rockville Pike. - Study additional connections from the Plan area to Rock Creek Trail. - Support the MCDOT 2015 Bicycle and Pedestrian Priority Area Plan recommendation to implement a signed-shared roadway on Grosvenor Lane linking the Plan area to the Bethesda Trolley Trail. - Install wayfinding signs for the Bethesda Trolley and Rock Creek Park Trails.